equinor/python-intermediate/README.md

-# Python intermediate 2 days course
+# Python Intermediate - a 2 day course

 Welcome to the Python Intermediate 2 days course for Equinor ASA.
 This entire course is available under the _**Creative Commons** Attribution Share